dorkamotorka/ebpf-labs/labs/advanced-course/portable-ebpf-programs-46216e54/index.md

 But let’s be real—that’s rarely the case.

-Some environments still rely on legacy versions of Ubuntu or Fedora, while others don't have their kernels compiled with BTF (BPF Type Format) support.
+Some environments still rely on legacy versions of Ubuntu or Fedora, while others don't have their kernels compiled with BTF (BPF Type Format).

 And if you’re maintaining any open-source tools, things get even messier.
 You have zero control over what kind of system your users will run your program on.